NicholasFarrel/cli-crud-postgresql/README.md

 # CLI CRUD PostgreSQL – Vertical Life

-This repository contains the development of a PostgreSQL-based CLI system designed for a rock climbing application named **Vertical Life**.
-The project covers three main stages: data modeling, command-line interaction, and index performance analysis.
+This repository contains the development of a general-purpose PostgreSQL-based CLI CRUD system, along with a complete database project for a rock climbing application named Vertical Life.
+The work is organized into three main stages: data modeling, command-line interaction, and index performance analysis

 ## 📁 Structure